 As we rediscover each of our objects, we can start to consider new opportunities for collaborative programming, additional fundraising, and in time, opening our doors to the public.
 We are committed to making our collections as accessible as possible, as soon as possible, through online digital experiences and working with volunteers.

-*VILLUM FONDEN (a part of THE VELUX FOUNDATIONS) is a philanthropic foundation that supports technical and scientific research as well as environmental, social and cultural projects.
-In 2022, VILLUM FONDEN granted approximately €140m in Denmark and internationally.
-VILLUM FONDEN was established in 1971 by graduate engineer Villum Kann Rasmussen, founder of VELUX, whose mission is to bring daylight, fresh air and a better environment into people’s everyday lives.
+*Villum Foundation is a philanthropic foundation that supports technical and scientific research as well as environmental, social and cultural projects.
+In 2023, Villum Foundation granted approximately €153m in Denmark and internationally.
+Villum Foundation was established in 1971 by graduate engineer Villum Kann Rasmussen, founder of VELUX, whose mission is to bring daylight, fresh air and a better environment into people’s everyday lives.

 villumfonden.dk